KiyonoKara/HTTPS-Requests-Scala/README.md

 # HTTPS Request Scala

-A compact and modest implementation of HTTP/HTTP requests in Scala.
+A compact and modest implementation for making HTTP/HTTP requests in Scala.

 ## Overview
-An object-oriented approach to making HTTP/HTTPS requests and partial implementation of Java's networking package with great help from Scala's Source library.
+An object-oriented approach to helping create HTTP/HTTPS requests, and a partial implementation & wrapper of Java's networking package with great help from Scala's Source library.
+This library simplifies the making of HTTP/HTTPS requests and wraps a number of Java's `HttpURLConnection` class in Scala.

 ## Usage
-Main purpose of this repository is to be able to provide an implementation for HTTP/HTTPS requests and its use cases like getting or sending data.
+The main purpose of this repository is to provide an implementation for making HTTP/HTTPS requests.
+Some use cases for this implementation is getting data from an URL or sending data to an API.
-This is mostly for the experience (for now).
+The library strives to make requesting easier and more simplified, and to provide an example on using Java-Scala integration.

+## Author Notes
+This is more of a wrapper of several Java and Scala classes but it still implements the ability to make HTTP/HTTPS requests.
+There are a number of things that can improve and get more implementation(s) for.

 ## Contributing
-You may add on to this repository if you so choose.
+Read about contributing to this repository [here](CONTRIBUTING.md).
-As it usually goes, create a Pull Request for adding code, create an issue for bugs and/or feature requests.

 ## License
 MIT License